International Studies, BA

 The degree requirements in the College of Letters and Science build on the University General Education Requirements to provide a broad base of knowledge as well as an array of skills cited by employers as critical to professional success: critical thinking, problem solving, oral and written communication, ability to work well with others, and adaptability to change.

-For the Bachelor of Arts (B.A.), you must complete the UWM General Education Requirements as well as these L&S requirements: the International requirement, the Breadth requirement, and the Research requirement.
-The International requirement develops your potential for cross-cultural understanding in a globalizing world.
-The Breadth requirement ensures that you take classes in a wide variety of subjects, across humanities, natural sciences, and social sciences.
-The Research requirement calls for you to build your critical thinking and oral and written communication skills through conducting an independent research project, usually in your major.
+For the Bachelor of Arts (B.A.), students must complete the UWM General Education Requirements as well as these L&S requirements: the International requirement, the Breadth requirement, a Natural Science Lab requirement, the Research requirement, and a Language other than English requirement.
+The International requirement develops student potential for cross-cultural understanding in a globalizing world.
+The Breadth requirement ensures that students take classes in a wide variety of subjects, across humanities, natural sciences, and social sciences.
+The Research requirement calls for students to build critical thinking and oral and written communication skills through conducting an independent research project in their major.
+The Language other than English requirement further develops student proficiency in a language other than English.
+And, the requirement that students take an L&S Natural Science lab ensures exposure to and practice with the scientific method in action.

 I. Total Credits and Upper-Division Courses Requirement

-Students must complete 120 credits including 75 credits in the College of Letters & Science and with 36 of the 75 credits in L&S upper-level (numbered above 300) courses.
+Students must complete 120 credits including 75 credits in the College of Letters & Science with 36 of those 75 credits in L&S upper-level (numbered 300 and above) courses.

 II.
 Language other than English Requirement

-Students doing the BA must fulfill the language other than English requirement by either successfully completing the fourth semester of university work or equivalent in one language other than English, or by successfully completing the second semester of university work or equivalent in two languages other than English (including all world languages and American Sign Language).
+Students doing the B.A. must fulfill a language other than English requirement by either successfully completing the fourth semester of university work or equivalent in one language other than English, or by successfully completing the second semester of university work or equivalent in two languages other than English (including all languages other than English and American Sign Language).

 Language courses (including American Sign Language) other than English taken in high school may be used to satisfy all or part of this requirement.
 One year of high school language equates to one semester of college work.
 Proficiency tests approved by the Languages faculty may be used to satisfy all or part of this requirement.